arbor-sim/arbor/doc/tutorial/nmodl.rst

 Things to take note of here is ``celsius``, which contains the temperature in degrees Celsius.
 While it is listed as ``PARAMETER`` here, it is not a real parameter but rather a built-in variable.
 Adding it to ``PARAMETER`` makes it available in the NMODL file.
-Adding the potential here, too, is not needed, considering good form.
+Adding the potential here, too, is not required but is considered good form.
 Using ``ASSIGNED`` over ``LOCAL`` here is again a performance consideration.
 While costing memory capacity and operations, the exponentiation is expensive enough to warrant the expense.
 This simulation results in: